top of page

 WHAT YOU'LL FIND HERE

-Traditional publishing now operates within a market that generates roughly 32.5 billion dollars a year in the United States alone, including about 21.2 billion in consumer trade books.
+Traditional publishing now operates in a roughly $32.5 billion-per-year market in the United States alone, including $21.2 billion in consumer trade books.
 Even so, that revenue is spread across an unprecedented number of titles.
-Globally, publishers release approximately four million new books each year, including self-published works, of which only about five hundred thousand to one million are published by traditional houses.
+Globally, publishers release approximately 4 million new books each year, including self-published works, of which only 500,000 to 1 million are published by traditional houses.

 Oct 21, 20257 min read